lxqt/pavucontrol-qt/README.md

 ## Overview

-pavucontrol-qt is the Qt port of volume control [pavucontrol](https://freedesktop.org/software/pulseaudio/pavucontrol/) of sound server [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/).
+pavucontrol-qt is the Qt port of the volume control [pavucontrol](https://freedesktop.org/software/pulseaudio/pavucontrol/) for the sound server [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/).

-As such it can be used to adjust all controls provided by PulseAudio as well as some additional settings.
+As such it can be used to adjust all controls provided by PulseAudio and ALSA as well as some additional settings.

 The software belongs to the LXQt project but its usage isn't limited to this desktop environment.